 If moss does invade your lawn, don’t beat yourself up too much.
 In the British climate it’s hard to avoid completely.

 Next, treat with a proprietary moss killer.
-Follow the manufacturers’ instructions very carefully.
+If you’re unsure on how long moss killer takes to work then follow the manufacturers’ instructions very carefully.
 Too strong a dose of some chemicals can damage the grass and leave your lawn looking black and nasty.
 Speaking as one who has slipped up in the past – it takes a LONG time for a lawn to recover from an overdose of moss killer.

 There are two trains of thought here – some prefer to apply a chemical killer and then scarify, others work the opposite way around.
 I think it depends on the severity of the problem.
 If you’ve caught it early, then use chemical controls before scarifying.
 If the lawn needs major refurbishment, scarify first, then apply moss killer at regular intervals to prevent regrowth.